typed-ember/ember-cli-typescript/rfcs/0000-type-stability.md

 Sometimes, it is possible when TypeScript makes a breaking change to update the types so they are backwards compatible, without impacting consumers at all.
 For example, [TypeScript 3.5][3.5-breakage] changed the default resolution of an otherwise-unspecified generic type from the empty object `{}` to `unknown`.
 This change was an improvement in the robustness of the type system, but it meant that any code which happened to rely on the previous behavior broke.

-This example from [Google’s writeup on the TS 3.5 changes][3.5-breakage] illustrates the point.
+This example from [Google's writeup on the TS 3.5 changes][3.5-breakage] illustrates the point.
 Given this function:

 ```ts
 function dontCarePromise() {